 Over the past 10 years there has been a serious increase in substance abuse all across the United States.
 Kansas has not seen the same increase as many other states, such as Ohio, New York, and Tennessee, but the use of various substances and the impact from that can still be seen in Kansas.
 Prescription painkillers and other opioids, such as heroin, have been a major cause for concern in places like Kansas City.
 Overdoses, arrests and seizures of these substances have risen significantly over the past decade in Kansas.
 Many will find these statistics disheartening, but those struggling with substance misuse problems in Kansas City shouldn’t lose hope, because help is available.

 If you’re suffering from substance use disorder, there is hope.
 Through proper treatment, recovery is possible, and with it, a chance at a new life.
-There are many options for alcohol and drug treatment in Kansas City.
-The Recovery Village is dedicated to offering comprehensive treatment options to individuals suffering from substance use disorder throughout the U.S. Their fully staffed treatment centers offer a wide range of recovery treatment services.
-However, before you decide to enter a treatment program, it’s important to first understand the options available to you.
+There are many options for alcohol and drug treatment, however, before you decide to enter a treatment program, it’s important to first understand the options available to you.